 Here is what the author writes,

-“The abbot ordered up from the cellars some of those marvelous cheeses the fame of which in later years was to spread far beyond the borders of Brie.
+"The abbot ordered up from the cellars some of those marvelous cheeses, the fame of which in later years was to spread far beyond the borders of Brie.
 Charlemagne and his knights feasted well.
-At the first mouthfuls, however, every one of them made the mistake of removing the crust.
-One of the monks respectfully called their attention to their error; whereupon the gentlemen abstained and willingly agreed that the advice was excellent.
+At the first mouthfuls, however, everyone made the mistake of removing the crust.
+One of the monks respectfully called their attention to their error, whereupon the gentlemen abstained and willingly agreed that the advice was excellent.